 This Year's Guidelines

-The annual Postconference Publication is to be a permanent record of papers presented at the conference that are likely to be useful and enlightening for teachers in practice, especially present and future JALT members.
-Papers are expected to report on recent research and innovative pedagogy and be well founded on a review of previous publications.
+The annual Postconference Publication is a permanent record of papers presented at the conference that are likely to be useful and enlightening for teachers in practice, especially present and future JALT members.
+Papers are expected to report on recent research and innovative pedagogy and be well founded on a review of previous work.

 Call for Submissions

-As a noncommercial presenter at JALT2016, you are cordially invited to submit a paper based on your presentation for publication in the official JALT2016 Postconference Publication, Transformation in Language Education.
+As a noncommercial presenter at JALT2017, you are cordially invited to submit a paper based on your presentation for publication in the official JALT2018 Postconference Publication, Diversity and Inclusion.
 In the same way that your presentation was vetted prior to the conference, your conference paper will also be subjected to peer review.
 The Publication also functions as an important reference point for foreign language teaching in Japan and beyond.
 We would therefore like to strongly encourage you to submit a paper.

 To do so, please follow these guidelines carefully.
 Articles may be in English or Japanese.
 If you wish to submit a paper in another language, please contact the editor (acceptance is dependent on the availability of qualified reviewers and editors).